-Surrounded by spectacular views of beautiful Lake Murray, Lake Murray State Park is an outdoor lover's paradise, showcasing 12,500 acres of diverse terrain, amazing trails, and beautiful historic sites.
-Located in Ardmore, OK, this state park is an absolute must for your next RV vacation.
-You'll have enormous opportunities for outside recreation in an amazing lakeside landscape.
+Surrounded by spectacular views of beautiful Lake Murray, Lake Murray State Park is an outdoor lover's paradise, featuring 12,500 acres of diverse terrain, amazing trails, and fascinating historical sites.
+Located in Ardmore, Oklahoma, this state park is an absolute must for your next RV vacation.
+You'll have many opportunities for outside recreation in an amazing lakeside landscape.
 From fishing and boating to hiking and golfing, Lake Murray State Park offers endless outdoor adventures.

 The lake views of Lake Murray State Park are stunning, encompassing over 6,000 surface acres.
-You will enjoy taking in the lake air while being surrounded by spring fed waters that are crystal clear.
+You will enjoy taking in the lake air while being surrounded by spring-fed waters that are crystal clear.
 The park is home to several different types of wildlife.
-For the historian in you, visit Tucker Tower to learn about how this structure was "supposed" to be originally built as a retreat for governors of Oklahoma.
+For the historian in you, visit Tucker Tower to learn about how this structure was supposed to be built as a retreat for the governors of Oklahoma.

-As soon as you park your camper at Lake Murray State Park you can wander out on one of two main trails that are located on the west side of Lake Murray.
-Enter at the Pecan Grove picnic area and enjoy a trail that shoots off, offering incredible lake views as you hike near the waters edge.
-Lake Murray State Park is a fantastic RV destination no matter what time of the year you visit.
+As soon as you park your camper at Lake Murray State Park, you can wander out on one of two main trails that are located on the west side of Lake Murray.
+Enter at the Pecan Grove picnic area and enjoy a trail that shoots off, offering incredible lake views as you hike near the edge of the water.

 RV Rentals in Lake Murray State Park